 To perform an "ASI with Save", press 2 from the Source Setup menu.
 A dialog box is displayed.

-Press 3 to move the cursor bar to "Do It" then press mem.
+Press 1 to move the cursor bar to "Do It" then press

 New display settings will immediately be calculated and saved in the current setup memory.

-The only exception is when the current setup memory is locked.
-If locked, display settings will not be modified.
-If "Cancel" is selected from the dialog box, the operation is stopped.
-For more information about the ASI logic process, refer to Appendix C, ASR/ASI Logic Diagrams.
+The only exception is when the current setup memory

 ASI WITH SAVE

-Warning!
+Werning!
 Current

 setup wil be lost.

-Do It Cancel
+Do It Concel